 While the content clearly builds upon students' prior knowledge, the vertical alignment of TEKS within and between lessons and grade levels is not explicitly stated.
 The materials lack guidance for the teacher in understanding the vertical alignment between the preceding, current, and subsequent grade levels.
-For example, the Show What You Know assessment for Unit 2 assesses prior knowledge according to three skills: three-digit subtraction within 1,000, practicing multiplication facts, and modeling division with arrays.
+For example, the Show What You Know assessment for Unit 2 assesses prior knowledge according to three skills: writing fractions to name the shaded part of a whole, adding and subtracting fractions with a common denominator, and writing equivalent fractions.
 While the materials list these skills and reference RTI resources for intervention, the associated TEKS or grade level are not included.
 Without this information, teachers will not understand the depth and complexity of the relevant standards.